madhukar-666/Warehouse-Space-Utilization-Analysis/README.md

 **Space Utilization**

-Overall warehouse utilization rate is 1.75%
+Overall warehouse utilization rate is 1.75%.

-Total warehouse capacity is 12M cubic meters with only 0.19M cubic meters (1.5%) currently used Significant opportunity to optimize space usage
+Total warehouse capacity is 12M cubic meters with only 0.19M cubic meters (1.5%) currently used.

+Significant opportunity to optimize space usage.

 **Inventory Analysis**

-Total inventory: 251K units across all categories Clothing, Groceries, and Health & Beauty categories each have 148 units Aisle 3 and Aisle 13 contain the highest quantity of stored items
+Total inventory: 251K units across all categories.

+Clothing, Groceries, and Health & Beauty categories each have 148 units.

+Aisle 3 and Aisle 13 contain the highest quantity of stored items.

 **Financial Performance**

-Total Revenue: $6.27M
+Total Revenue: $6.27M.

-Total Cost: $1.91M
+Total Cost: $1.91M.

 Total Profit: $4.36M

 **Category Performance**

-Clothing category generates the highest revenue at $952.35K Electronics category shows strong profitability at $680.8K (15.09% of total profit) All product categories show relatively balanced profit distribution (12-15% each)
+Clothing category generates the highest revenue at $952.35K.

+Electronics category shows strong profitability at $680.8K (15.09% of total profit).

+All product categories show relatively balanced profit distribution (12-15% each)

 **Section Analysis**

-Perishables section is the most profitable at $1.58M Dry Goods section follows at $1.45M
+Perishables section is the most profitable at $1.58M.

+Dry Goods section follows at $1.45M.

-Refrigerated section contributes $1.33M to overall profit
+Refrigerated section contributes $1.33M to overall profit.